ellabastian/july_lycheebnb/README.md

 So that I can use MakersBnb,
 I would like to see specific information (name, description and price) about a space

+As a user
+So that I can see, create and book listings
+I would like to log in

 ### Mockups

 Mockups for MakersBnB are available [here](https://github.com/makersacademy/course/blob/main/makersbnb/makers_bnb_images/MakersBnB_mockups.pdf).